couchbase/tlm/deps/packages/cbpy/README.md

 ## MacOS

-Run macos.sh when in this directory
+On each targeted architecture, run macos.sh when in this directory

 `./macos.sh`